cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 ### PowerDistributionSystem

-Type for electrical distribution systems, described by current and voltage.
+Type for electrical distribution systems, described by `current` and `voltage`.

 ### MediumType